 - 1 cup caramel vodka (or make your own Apple Pie Vodka!)

 - 2 cinnamon sticks

-- about 4 hours before serving, throw in the cinnamon sticks
+- About 1 hour before serving, throw in the cinnamon sticks